-Vertiv Leads Discussions On Advanced Cooling Solutions For AI At Data Center Nation In Riyadh
+Vertiv Leads Discussions on Advanced Cooling Solutions for AI at Data Center Nation in Riyadh

-(MENAFN- Mid-East Info) Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, played a prominent role at the inaugural Data Center Nation held recently in Riyadh.
+(MENAFN- Beyondgcc) Riyadh, Saudi Arabia – 24 January 2025 – Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, played a prominent role at the inaugural Data Center Nation held recently in Riyadh.
 The event served as the leading platform for the data center industry in Saudi Arabia and brought together key players, thought leaders, and innovators in the field.
-Vertiv, in collaboration with Mohammed Mansour Al-Rumaih (MMR KSA), participated as a Gold sponsor, highlighting their joint commitment to advancing data center infrastructure and innovation in the region.
+Vertiv, in collaboration with Mohammed Mansour Al-Rumaih (MMR KSA), participated as a gold sponsor, highlighting their joint commitment to advancing data center infrastructure and innovation in the region.

 Attendees at Vertiv’s booth experienced the innovative Vertiv™ 360AI platform, which integrates liquid and air-cooling technologies for high-density deployments of up to 132 kW per rack.
 This solution delivers unparalleled heat management, operational efficiency, and future readiness.